nathanmarz/storm/docs/FAQ.md

 At time of writing, you can't emit to multiple output streams from Trident -- see [STORM-68](https://issues.apache.org/jira/browse/STORM-68)

+### Why am I getting a NotSerializableException/IllegalStateException when my topology is being started up?

+Within the Storm lifecycle, the topology is instantiated and then serialized to byte format to be stored in ZooKeeper, prior to the topology being executed.
+Within this step, if a spout or bolt within the topology has an initialized unserializable property, serialization will fail.
+If there is a need for a field that is unserializable, initialize it within the bolt or spout's prepare method, which is run after the topology is delivered to the worker.

 ## Spouts

 ### What is a coordinator, and why are there several?